guitarvydas/guitarvydas.github.io/_posts/2021-10-03-Typed Packet.md

 The *physical layer* carries *bytes* from one Component to another.

+I am advocating that we treat Software Components like network nodes (in the small).

 Each packet has a header and a trailer, in the form of flexi-tags.

-- header (array of bytes terminated by low bit set)
+- header (array of bytes terminated by low bit set (or something like that))
 - payload - array of bytes
 - trailer - must match the head (exactly)